 Delta count of bytes sent over network.

 The percentage of the allocated CPU that is currently in use on the container.
-If no core limit is set, then this metric is not set.
+If no core limit is set, this metric is not set.

 Delta count of interceptions performed to prevent DoS attacks.

 Delta count of requests that failed due to the app being over quota.

 Memcache utilization in one hundredth of Memcache Compute Unit grouped by command.